MobilityData/gtfs.org/docs/documentation/schedule/components/pathways.md

 </div>

-## Pathways directions
+## Pathways signs

 <div class="grid" markdown>

-This feature allows to bridge the information displayed in trip planners with real-world information elements such as signs, to facilitate in-station text directions.
-This can help users navigate transit stations more easily by directing them to follow specific signs within a station.
+Pathway signs can bridge the information displayed in trip planners with real-world signs.
+If this is represented in a feed, trip planners can provide directions such as 'follow signs to '.

 | Files associated      | [pathways.txt](/schedule/reference/#pathwaystxt)                            |
 |-----------------------|-----------------------------------------|